SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 class DeepUpdateDict(dict):

-Class inheriting from `dict` enabling nested merging of the dictionary with
+r"""Dictionary class inheriting from `dict` enabling nested merging of

 for key in delta: